isadri/inception/README.md

 This trimmed output shows one layer with its hash.

+> [!NOTE]
-One thing I want to mention is that pulling images using their names (tags) has a problem, because tags are mutable.
+> Pulling images using their names (tags) has a problem, because tags are mutable.
 This means it’s possible to accidentally tag an image with the wrong tag (name).
 Sometimes, it’s even possible to tag an image with the same tag as an existing, but different, image.
 Instead of pulling images using tags, you can pull images using images digests.
-Every image has a cryptographic *content has* (called *digest*).
+Every image has a cryptographic *content hash* (called *digest*).
 It’s impossible to change the contents of the image without creating a new unique digest.
 To see the digest of an image, use the following command:

 ```bash
 $ docker images --digests <image>